 Blind recruitment is the process of removing any and all identification details from your candidates’ resumes and applications.
-It helps you and your hiring team evaluate people on their skills and experience instead of factors that can lead to biased decisions.
-Here are some common identification details that are blacked out when doing blind recruitment because they can cause unfair hiring practices:
+It helps your hiring team evaluate people on their skills and experience instead of factors that can lead to biased decisions.
+Here are some common identification details that are blacked out with blind recruitment because they can cause unfair hiring practices:

 “Unconscious bias” is a widely-accepted idea that a person’s life experiences influence their thinking without them realizing it.
-All the things we hear, see and sense throughout our lives, whether we consciously remember them or not, impact how we approach different situations.
-Malcolm Gladwell explores this idea in his book Blink, making the case that our minds move so fast and have so much information stored, we’re not observant of every little thing that influences our thinking and decision making.
+All the things we hear, see, and sense throughout our lives, whether we consciously remember it or not, impact how we approach different situations.
+Malcolm Gladwell explores this idea in his book Blink, making the case that the human brain moves so fast and has so much information stored, it is impossible to be observant of every little thing that influences thinking and decision making.

 Long story short, when you sit down to review resumes and applications, you’re making assumptions and forming biases, whether you know it or not.

 At this point, you’re probably wondering how you can put blind recruitment into action in your company.
-You’re hiring solution and processes are meant to capture as much information about your candidates as possible so you can make informed hiring decisions.
+Your recruiting solution and processes are meant to capture as much information about your candidates as possible so you can make informed hiring decisions.

 A simple way to create a blind recruitment practice is to assign a team member who isn’t involved in hiring to anonymize every candidate’s information.
-Create a template that allows them to plug in each person’s work experience, skills, degree and other pertinent information you’ve defined in the candidate profile.
+Create a template that allows them to plug in each person’s work experience, skills, degree, and the other pertinent information you’ve defined in the candidate profile.
 Don’t worry about soft skills yet.
-You can evaluate your candidates for those when it comes time to interview them.
+You can evaluate candidates in-depth when it comes time to interview them.